 This feature is available to both IBKR Pro and IBKR Lite clients, and is supported for a subset of US stocks.
 Advisors must enable this feature for their master account before clients can enable and use the feature.

-Now you can specify the cash amount you want to spend or receive for your stock orders using the Cash Quantity feature.
-When you specify a cash value for your order, that value in conjunction with the instrument price drives the number of shares purchased or sold.
+Now you can specify the cash amount you want to spend on a stock order using the Cash Quantity feature.
+When you specify a cash value for your order, that value in conjunction with the instrument price drives the number of shares purchased.
 If the price moves, the number of shares is adjusted to accommodate the entered cash value.
 Shares are rounded down to the nearest whole share.
 For even more precision, enable your account to Trade in Fractions.
 This eliminates the need to round down and uses the full amount of cash value.

 To use Cash Quantity for a stock order, click in the Quantity field and toggle the size calculation method from Shares to USD (or the currency of the instrument).
 Enter or select a cash value and see the approximate share equivalent directly below.
 Shares are approximate until the order fills.